d9pouces/PolyArchiv/README.md

 Configuration is based on standard `.ini` files, each file corresponding to one repository:

-  * `my-local-repo.local` defines a collect point named `my-local-repo`,
+  * `my-collect-point.collect` defines a collect point named `my-collect-point`,
-  * `my-remote-repo.remote` defines a remote repository named `my-remote-repo`.
+  * `my-backup-point.remote` defines a backup point named `my-backup-point`.

-Each collect point defines a base folder and one or more data sources, all of them being defined in the `my-local-repo.local` file:
+Each collect point must define a base folder and one or more data sources, all of them being defined in the `my-collect-point.collect` file:

   * directory with files,
   * MySQL or PostgreSQL database to dump,